My Venice Blog

 Whether you’re enjoying a lavish meal at a fine dining establishment, a cosy dinner with family, or a quick bite at a bacaro, Venetian cuisine during the holidays is an experience to savour.
 Make your reservations, explore the city’s culinary gems, and let Venice add its unique flavour to your festive celebrations.

 The Venice Carnival is a photographer's dream, offering a vibrant tapestry of colors, intricate masks, and rich traditions.
-From February 22 to March 4, 2025, this iconic festival transforms Venice into a living canvas, providing unparalleled opportunities to capture its essence through your lens.
+From February 7th to February 17th, 2026, this iconic festival transforms Venice into a living canvas, providing unparalleled opportunities to capture its essence through your lens.

 For Leica enthusiasts, this workshop offers the perfect opportunity to unleash the true potential of your camera during one of the most visually captivating events in the world.
 Whether you're shooting with a Leica Monochrome or another model, the Venice Carnival's vibrant costumes, intricate masks, and ethereal light provide a stunning backdrop to refine your storytelling and capture timeless, gallery-worthy images.
 As a fellow Leica user, I'll share tips and insights tailored to the unique qualities of these remarkable cameras, ensuring you make the most of every shot.